Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 <br />
-And here the next example:
+And here is the next example:
 ```
 public class GamePresenter implements Initializable, IActionConfiguration, IRegisterActions {